Overview of Ohio Retirement Tax Friendliness

 Social Security retirement benefits are fully exempt from state income taxes in Ohio.
-Any income from retirement accounts (like a 401(k) or an IRA) or pensions is taxed as regular income (but there are credits available).
-Both property and sales tax rates are slightly higher than the national average.
+Certain income from pensions or retirement accounts (like a 401(k) or an IRA) is taxed as regular income, but there are credits available.
+Both property and sales tax rates are higher than national marks.

 Annual Social Security Income